 For more details, please click here.

-Ladakh has been visited many times since 1980.
+Ladakh has been visited by Harish many times since 1980.
 Areas on the Nubra, Shyok and Pangong Tso were trekked to in1980.
 In different trips few treks in the Rupshu area covered different lakes, valleys and the Tso Moriri lake.
 Lungser Kangri (6666 m) the highest peak of Rupshu was climbed (first ascent in 1995).

 In a long traverse from Sarchu to Rusphu, several valleys were crossed and Pankpo la pass was crossed, Monto peaks explored.
 The area of Hanle, Chushul and Pangong Tso were visited in winter.

 In 2015 he trekked to Kablas Lake from Bhadarwah (Southern Jammu & Kashmir).

 A long traverse in Bhutan covered all the areas from west to east.
 Famous Dzongs (forts), monasteries and places were visited in a leisurely trip.
 From Paro in the west to border with Arunachal Pradesh were visited.